Supersolid light in a semiconductor microcavity

-and $ \alpha = 4 e^4 k_F^4/(\pi^4 \hbar m \epsilon_0 \omega_0^3)$.
-The nonlocal and oscillatory behavior implies that the photon--photon interaction is not simply a contact nonlinearity as in a conventional Kerr medium.
-Instead, it features spatially extended regions where the effective interaction alternates in sign (attractive vs. repulsive), bearing similarities with dipolar interactions in atomic BECs responsible for the formation of supersolid matter states~\cite{PhysRevA.108.033316}.
+and having assymptotic behavior $G(r) \sim -\sin(2r)/r^2$ for $r \gg 1$.
+Here, $J_n(x)$ and $Y_n(x)$ are Bessel functions of the first and second kind, respectively.
+The nonlocal and oscillatory behavior contrasts with the local nonlinearity displayed in conventional Kerr media.
+Instead, it features spatially extended regions where the effective interaction alternates in sign (attractive vs. repulsive), bearing similarities with dipolar interactions in atomic BECs responsible for the formation of supersolid matter states~\cite{PhysRevA.108.033316,mussuperS}.

-\textit{Roton instability and supersolidity}--- The dynamical analogy betweeen cavity photons and dipolar BECs raises a natural question of whether the cavity field can undergo an analogous evolution to a supersolid phase.
-To address this question, we examine the dispersion of collective excitations obtained from the linearized GP equation~\eqref{eq_GP},
+\textit{Roton instability and supersolidity}--- The dynamical analogy between photons in 2DEG-filled cavities and atoms in dipolar BECs raises a natural question of whether the cavity field can undergo an analogous evolution to a supersolid phase.
+To address this question, we examine the dispersion of collective excitations obtained from the linearized GP equation~\eqref{eq_GP} (see Sec.~IV of~\cite{supp_mat} for a detailed derivation),